Skip to main content

 - /customer_id

 Let’s take a look at this in a bit more detail.
-Essentially, we define one collection which it’s a derivation
+Essentially, we define one collection which is a derivation that is the result of two transformations.

 In the schema definition, we specify what structure we want the documents of the result collection to take on.